Jack-Arnold1/Com-Sci-SQL-Project/README.md

 All other work (not source code) will be included in the README (here) for now, may move to another file later.

-If I feel like overdoing it, I may (MAYBE) might make a website to make it actually work (So "customers" can enter their details themselves)
-I know basic HTML at this point, I think I would primarily have to learn JS to make the website function and maybe CSS if I feel like making it look fancy.
+Ignore the HTML thing from before, now I might make a ui similar to the papa's pizza project that we did I was thinking of doing for that asignment but dropped it due to time constraints

-As usual, I will likely conjoin the investigation phase and development phase, creating a 'draft' program just because the development is the fun part and investigating is boring :)
+As usual, I will likely conjoin the investigation phase and development phase, creating a 'draft' program just because the development is the fun part and investigating is boring :

 Note: This is my first time using GitHub/Git for anything ever so I may be doing thing improperly, (like the readme formatting?)

 # INVESTIGATE
 # Development Timeline